How to finance your studies

 In order to obtain a residence permit as a student from outside the EU/EEA-area or as a full degree student you need to document sufficient funding as described under residence and work permit.

 You are responsible for financing your own studies and your stay in Norway.

 If you are offered a student room from the Student Welfare Organisation (SiO) you have to pay a deposit of between 6,000-16,000 NOK when you sign the housing contract (two months rent).

 |Books and supplies||1 500|

 |Other costs (entertainment, clothing, health care, training centre etc.)||2 000|

 10 000 NOK

 Norwegian students living on a student loan from the Norwegian State Educational Loan Fund receive approximately 9 800 NOK per month.
 Many students work part-time in addition to their studies in order to make ends meet.
-As an international student you are allowed to work 20 hours a week.
+As an international student you are allowed to work up to 20 hours a week.